Evolution of insects: Triassic

 The Triassic was a period when arid and semiarid savannas developed and when the first mammals, dinosaurs, and pterosaurs appeared.
 During the Triassic, almost all the Earth's land mass was still concentrated into Pangaea.
 From the east a vast gulf entered Pangaea, the Tethys sea.
 The remaining shores were surrounded by the world-ocean known as Panthalassa.
 The supercontinent Pangaea was rifting during the Triassic—especially late in the period—but had not yet separated.

 The climate of the Triassic was generally hot and dry, forming typical red bed sandstones and evaporites.
 There is no evidence of glaciation at or near either pole; in fact, the polar regions were apparently moist and temperate, a climate suitable for reptile-like creatures.
 Pangaea's large size limited the moderating effect of the global ocean; its continental climate was highly seasonal, with very hot summers and cold winters.
 It probably had strong, cross-equatorial monsoons.

 As a consequence of the P-Tr Mass Extinction at the border of Permian and Triassic, there is only little fossil record of insects including beetles from the Lower Triassic.
 However, there are a few exemptions, like in Eastern Europe: At the Babiy Kamen site in the Kuznetsk Basin numerous beetle fossils were discovered, even entire specimen of the infraorders Archostemata (i.e., Ademosynidae, Schizocoleidae), Adephaga (i.e., Triaplidae, Trachypachidae) and Polyphaga (i.e., Hydrophilidae, Byrrhidae, Elateroidea) and in nearly a perfectly preserved condition.
 However, species from the families Cupedidae and Schizophoridae are not present at this site, whereas they dominate at other fossil sites from the Lower Triassic.
 Further records are known from Khey-Yaga, Russia in the Korotaikha Basin.

 Around this time, during the Late Triassic, mycetophagous, or fungus feeding species of beetle (i.e., Cupedidae) appear in the fossil record.
 In the stages of the Upper Triassic representatives of the algophagous, or algae feeding species (i.e., Triaplidae and Hydrophilidae) begin to appear, as well as predatory water beetles.
 The first primitive weevils appear (i.e., Obrieniidae), as well as the first representatives of the rove beetles (i.e., Staphylinidae), which show no marked difference in physique compared to recent species.
-This was also around the first time evidence of diverse freshwater insect fauna appeared.

-Some of the oldest living families also appear around during the Triassic.
-Hemiptera included the Cercopidae, the Cicadellidae, the Cixiidae, and the Membracidae.
-Coleoptera included the Carabidae, the Staphylinidae, and the Trachypachidae.
-Hymenoptera included the Xyelidae.
-Diptera included the Anisopodidae, the Chironomidae, and the Tipulidae.
-The first Thysanoptera appeared as well.